Xi Cygni

-ξ Cygni (Latinised as Xi Cygni) is a spectroscopic binary star in the constellation Cygnus.
-Its apparent magnitude is 3.73 and it is located around 350 pc away.
+ξ Cygni (Latinised as Xi Cygni) is a spectroscopic binary star in the constellation Cygnus, made up of a K-type supergiant star (primary) and an A-type star (secondary).
+Its apparent magnitude is 3.73, making it readily visible to the naked eye, and it is located around 350 pc away.

+Characteristics

 The system contains two stars which orbit every 18 years in a mildly eccentric orbit.
 The primary star is a supergiant with a spectral type of around K4, while the secondary is an A-type main-sequence star with a spectral type of A1.5.
 Stellar winds from the supergiant have been measured at around 50 km/s, but with variations in speed and individual line strengths.

+The distance to Xi Cygni is of about 350 pc, based on parallax measurements.
+At this distance, the apparent magnitude is diminished by 0.16 magnitudes.

 ξ Cygni is in the Kepler spacecraft's field of view but no planets have been detected.